mdavezac/LaDa/sphinx-doc/source/userguide/vasp/creating.rst

 As a callable function which takes the vasp functional and the structure as input.
-It must return either a string defining a semantically correct KPOINTS_ file, or an array of kpoints as above (or another similar callable, but why would you want to do that?).
+It must return either a string defining a semantically correct KPOINTS_ file, or an array of kpoints as above.

 >>> def some_function(functional, structure):
 >>>   .... do something